knight9999/sampleUnupdate/README.md

 ## What is this?

-This is a sample application of cordova project.

-This project does not work because the `cordova prepare` can not work correctly.
+This is a sample application of cordova project in which `cordova prepare` can not work.
+The project's index.html is not copied to android platform's index.html.

 ## How to reproduce